A couple of years ago, I spent some time in Palo Alto, California, where I first tried Fred's steak.

 I spent years perfecting my recipe, so now I can confidently say it tastes just like Fred's steaks in the Stanford Shopping Center in Palo Alto.

-Here’s my recipe, so you too can make Fred’s steak.
+Here's my recipe so that you can make Fred's steak.

 - Prep Time: 15 minutes (plus 3 days for the marinade)

 - Number of Servings: 4 to 6

 - 1 cup red wine

 - 1/2 Balsamic vinegar

 - 1 tablespoon chili powder

 - 2 tablespoons soy sauce

 - 2 tablespoons Worcestershire sauce